tensordiffeq/tdq-docs/_sources/intro/install/index.md

 for easy implementation of TensorDiffEq's solvers.

 *Typically* installing via `pip` does not pose problems when installing inside a docker container.
-However, depending on the age of your container build, some level
-CUDA dependency issues may arise.
+However, depending on the age of your container build, some level of CUDA dependency issues may arise.
 If this occurs, rebuild your docker container using the `latest` version via

 ```{code}
 docker run --gpus all -it tensorflow/tensorflow:latest-gpu bash